jasonavecilla/simpleplan/client/README.md

 - **assets:** Folder for icons and images.

-- **components:** Folder for dump components responsible only for displaying content and unaware of the environment.
+- **components:** Folder for dumb components responsible only for displaying content and unaware of the environment.

   - **name-of-component:** Folder for each component and its stylesheet.
 Use kebab-case for naming the folder.
 Follow the example in `client/src/components/counter-example` for reference.